Stop the Harassment: Applying for a Protection Order in Singapore

 - Giving any other direction that is necessary to ensure that a PO is effective.

-Difference between a PO under the POHA and a Personal Protection Order (PPO) under the Women’s Charter
+Difference between a Protection Order under the POHA and a Personal Protection Order (PPO) under the Women’s Charter

 A PO under the POHA is intended to protect the victim from harassment.
 The acts of harassment covered under the PO can be wide-ranging, from workplace bullying to stalking, and can be committed by friends, colleagues or strangers.